tbarron/emacs_goodies/README.md

 # My collection of emacs support files

-  * Actively in use
+## Actively in use
   * tmp.el
     * Place to experiment with new ideas.
 Not loaded automatically.

   * diary.el
     * This is mostly obsolete but I still use some of the date insert functions.

-  * Sorting
   * do-mode.el
+    * Not using emacs for todo lists so much anymore, but this has not quite gone completely away.

+## Sorting
     * foo.el
     * html.el
     * mail-aliases.el